chainapsis/ewallet/documentation/key_share_node.md

     ENCRYPTION_SECRET: "temp_enc_secret"
 ```

+## Maintenance

-### Node responsibility
+### DevOps responsibilities

-1. Run the node all time.
-During the test period, the system allows new user
+1. Run the node all time (or at least over 99%).
+During the test period, the
-   sign-ups (distributed key generation) only when all key share nodes are live
+   system allows new user sign-ups (distributed key generation) only when all
-   in the network - key share node uptime is thus critical in maintaining the
+   key share nodes are live in the network - key share node uptime is thus
-   system.
-Keplr will check the liveness of all nodes constantly and may reach
+   critical in maintaining the system.
+Keplr will check the liveness of all
-   out when we do not receive 'pong'.
+   nodes constantly and may reach out when we do not receive 'pong' for an
+   extended period of time.
 2. Data backup happens regularly in each node.
 So you do not have to define an
    independent task to take the snapshots of the database.
 If you experience any
-   malfunctioning and would like to re-load the previous state of the storage,
+   malfunctioning and would like to roll back to previous state of the storage,
+   please reach out to Keplr. (instruction will be described in this document
+   down the road)

+### System failure handling

+1. If the system experiences incidents, and does not recover by itself for over
-   please reach out to Keplr.
+   15 mins, please reach out to Keplr.
+2. Keplr may give an instruction to retrieve the server log to analyze the cause
+   of the error, in which case, coordination will be appreciated.

+### Overall workload

+1. We will roll the new versions periodically.
+At times, minor updates may take
+   place several times a day.
+We will contact those correspondents directly when
+   an urgent upgrade is needed. (instruction will soon be described)
+2. Other than you staying updated through our communication channel, the scope
+   of involement from your side will be constrained at a reasonable level.

-### Automatic backups
+## Automatic backups

 The key share node automatically saves backups at regular intervals, ensuring
 recovery in case of failure.
 (7-day rolling)

 Data will be stored in the following path, `${HOME}/keplr_ewallet_data`.

-### Security
+## Security

 TBD